LoukiaSpin/Censoring-in-Network-Meta-Analysis-Time-to-Event-Data/README.md

 ```
 ### The leverage plot

-To plots the leverage against the square root of the posterior mean of residual deviance of the trial-arms under the model of interest, we have developed the function `leverage_plot()` which has the following syntax:
+To plot the leverage against the square root of the posterior mean of residual deviance of the trial-arms under the fractional polynomial model (with or without the pattern-mixture model), we have developed the function `leverage_plot()` which has the following syntax:

 ```r
 leverage_plot(full, title)